clintcarter1999/JokesAPI/JokesAPI/README.md

 # Jokes ASP.NET REST API Project

-I created this project as a learning exercise for ASP.Net MVC Core 3+.
+I created this project as a learning exercise for ASP.Net MVC Core 3+ and Entity Framework Core.
+Creating something with a deadline helps me learn faster.
+I gave myself one week working in the evenings and the weekend.
+Rather than continuing this project I am starting a new REST API for a personal project.

 ## Coding Challenge
 Develop a RESTful API that allows users to anonymously create, modify, read, and delete jokes.
 This is a fun coding challenge I accepted.
 I much prefer learning by creating something real.